 First, try and see where the leak is coming from.
 If it is coming from the relief valve (the valve on or near the top of the water heater with a funny metal handle) it can be repaired.
 Most any other spot and your looking at replacement.
 Most times you can’t see where it’s coming from because the leak is inside the jacket and dripping down and out the bottom of the heater.

-Next, make sure you buy a good water heater (I would recommend getting a Rheem for more info go to http://www.rheem.com/) it will pay for itself in the end.
+Next, make sure you buy a good water heater.
+I would recommend getting a Rheem (http://www.rheem.com/) it will pay for itself in the end.
 Get a heater that will fit your needs.
 40 gallons is enough for most smaller families and empty nesters.
 Get a 50 gallon if you have a larger family that is using more water or if you have a hot tub/juccuzi that needs to be filled.
+For more on which water heater to buy check out this post: http://levahnbros.com/2010/10/19/which-water-heater-should-you-buy/

 What if your heater has more than just a drip?
 If this is the case there needs to be more immediate action.
 First shut off the water coming to the heater.
-This is done by turning off the valve that is on the cold water pipe located at the top of the heater.
+This is done by turning off the valve that is on the cold water pipe located above the heater.

 Once you’ve done this you should shut off the gas going to your water heater.
 To locate the gas line shut off valve follow the piping coming from the temperature control valve on the front/ bottom of the heater.